What is Scrum and why you should use it

 Scrum is a framework that encourages teams to learn through experiences to continuously improve.
 It is most frequently used by software development teams, scrum principles and lessons can be applied to all kinds of teamwork.

 Agile vs Scrum

 People often confuse scrum with agile because scrum is centred around continuous improvement, which is a core principle of agile.
 However, while scrum is a framework for getting things done, agile is a mindset.
 Scrum is actually used by companies to change the way they think about delivering value to their customers and building agile principles into their everyday communication and work.
 The scrum framework acknowledges that the team does not know everything at the start of a project and will evolve through experience.
-Scrum is structured to help teams naturally adapt to changing conditions and user requirements, with re-prioritization built into the process and short release cycles meant to help the team constantly learn and improve.
+Scrum is structured to help teams naturally adapt to changing conditions and user requirements, with re-prioritisation built into the process and short release cycles meant to help the team constantly learn and improve.
 While scrum is structured, it is not entirely rigid.
-Its execution can be tailored to the needs of any organization.
+Its execution can be tailored to the needs of any organisation.